 Private Scholarships Private scholarships are another option to explore to help pay for school if you lost financial aid.
 However, if you need to get aid quickly, scholarships may not be an effective option.

 After exhausting your other options for getting back your financial aid or finding alternatives, you may need to turn to private sources.
 Make sure to only use student loans as a last resort.

-If you apply for a loan, start with federal options, which often have more competitive interest rates than bank loans.
-When it comes to private scholarships, apply to as many as possible, and make sure to emphasize your strong points, such as extracurricular activities.
+If you apply for a student loan, start with federal options, which often have lower interest rates than bank loans.
+When it comes to private scholarships, apply for as many as possible, and make sure to emphasize your strong points, such as extracurricular activities.

 Losing your financial aid does not need to prevent you from achieving your goals.
 Make sure to explore all your options if you ever find yourself without financial aid.